AfonsoTsukamoto/youtube2mp3/README.md

 youtube2mp3
 ===========

-A sinatra app that converts your youtube videos to mp3.
+A sinatra app that converts youtube videos to mp3.

+# Dependencies

+- youtube-dl
+- ffmpeg
+- redis